Published August 2019

 - Contact paper—not quite painting, but more decorative

 - Wall art!
-Metal, pallet signs, paintings and art, mirrors
+Pallet wood wall art, paintings and art, mirrors

 - Artificial plants and trees

 Choose the 3 elements that will enable you to refresh your guest room and do it!
 Remember to keep it to just 3 elements so as not to be overwhelmed.
 If you’re overwhelmed with the thought of this refresh it’s because you’re thinking you have to utilize more than the 3 elements.
 Don’t do that!
 Have fun with it!